How To Claim Your Work at Home Space

 Many people who work at home don’t really have a good space for it.
-Not all homes have enough room for a separate home office, but having a dedicated work space makes a big difference.
+Not all homes have enough room for a separate home office, but having a dedicated work at home space makes a big difference.

-If your business is primarily or entirely online, the main thing you need is your computer and desk.
-If this can be separate from what the rest of the family uses, that’s a big step.
+If your business is primarily or entirely online, such as blogging, the main things you need are your computer and desk.
+If these can be separate from what the rest of the family uses, that’s a big step in the right direction.
 There are few things more frustrating than having to sort out conflicting priorities that keep you entirely from working.

 A space to work on your business also makes it easier for you to set rules about when you are working.
 Even if you aren’t in a separate room you can set rules about what the kids can and cannot bother you with while you work.

 The biggest challenge comes in when you can’t claim a separate space directly and you have to set up your home office in a shared area, maybe even a shared computer.

 No matter whether you share your workspace or have a quiet home office separate from everything else, you have certain needs in order to work productively.
 This can include a calendar, reference materials, telephone, writing materials and so forth.

 Your computer needs the software that you use in your business.
 You may also find that a dual monitor setup helps with productivity (seriously, try it if you can, it’s amazing!).
 These things require space.

 When you know which space you want to work in and what you need for it, talk to your family about it.
 It doesn’t matter how simple your needs are or if you need to claim a full room.
 Talk to them.